 2. Capture, organize, and share notes with Evernote

-Do you need a place to put your ideas where your entire team can access them and collaborate with each other?
+- Do you need a place to put your ideas where your entire team can access them and collaborate?

-If you save something in Evernote, you can access it at any time from your work computer or smartphone.
+- If you save something in Evernote, you can access it anytime from your work computer or smartphone.

-Now that you have a game plan in place, you will increase your online presence.
+- Now that you have a game plan, you will increase your online presence.